ZupIT/beagle-docs/content/en/docs/Tutorials/Test/_index.md

 ## Mobile Instrumented Tests: example

-In this example, we implemented an instrumented test on the Android platform using Espresso framework.
+In this example, it was implemented an instrumented test on the Android platform using Espresso framework.
 We verified the functionality selection and the value insertion of the server-driven text field component.

  ```Kotlin
 @Test